-On Wednesday I almost lost our car.
+Just before Christmas a couple of years ago, I almost lost our car.
 I arrived for a school event at All Saints and parked up as the children were rounding the corner on the redway about a minute's walk from the church.
 Although I was mostly set up already, I had about two minutes of final preparations to do.
 I grabbed my kit from the boot, waved to the class, asked the teacher to hold them at the gate for two minutes, and hurried into the church.
 As it happened, I left the car key in the boot lock, on show for all to see.